PiggiesGoSqueal/VoiceAttack-R6S/README.md

 # VoiceAttack-R6S
- A VoiceAttack profile for Rainbow Six Siege
+ A VoiceAttack profile for Rainbow Six Siege.
+This profile requires the paid version of VoiceAttack as it uses more than 20 commands.

 v0.1.0 on 2/10/2024:
 Implemented most base voice commands to play Rainbow Six Siege.